Daandelange/kirby3-simplestats/README.md

 | `panel.authorizedRoles`         | Array                                 | `['admin']`     | User roles that are allowed to view statistics from the panel.             |                                                                                   |
 | `panel.breadcrumbLabel`         | String                                | `'SimpleStats'` | Breadcrumb shown in the panel.                                             |                                                                                   |

 * : Note - You have to choose the `timeFrameUtility` setting **before the initialisation**.
 If you'd like to change it afterwards, you'll not be able to import the previously collected data.
-Changing `timeFrameUtility`, you need to replace the database file.
+Changing `timeFrameUtility`, you need to replace the database file with a new one (or manage to convert it).

 ### Updating
 Before updating, make sure to **backup your database file**.
 If something goes wrong, you'll be able to retrieve your stats by replacing the database file later.